Technical Architecture¶

 npx wrangler dev

-General American English only (CMU Dictionary primary pronunciations).
+General American English only (CMU primary pronunciations).
 Not supported: British English, regional dialects, pronunciation variants.

 Syllabification¶